willemnielsen/House-App/intellij/doc/use-cases/add-items.md

 3. User enters name, price, and quantity
 4. System asks user for housemates interested in purchasing the item and provides list of housemates
 5. User selects interested housemates
-6. System adds item object to house shopping list
+6. System adds item object to house shopping list and notifies user
-7. System asks user if they would like to add more items
+7. System loops back to step 2
-8. System displays shopping list to user

 ###Extensions: